sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/send-email-alerts.md

 If you have not enabled 2-step verification, you may need to adjust your [app access settings](https://support.google.com/accounts/answer/6010255) to follow the example in this guide.
 {{% /notice %}}

-With your updates, create the handler using sensuctl:
+After you update the command with your email, server, username, and password values in the example below, run the updated code to create the email handler definition:

 {{< language-toggle >}}